When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Giving Pedialyte to Formula-Fed Infants

-For formula-fed babies, it’s best to halt the formula until they can keep fluids down.
-As with breastfed babies, offer Pedialyte in small quantities of 0.15 to 0.3 fluid ounces, using a teaspoon or syringe every five minutes.
-Once your baby can keep liquids down, continue with the formula.
+For formula-fed babies, you may need to pause the formula temporarily if they cannot keep it down.
+Just like with breastfed babies, offer Pedialyte in tiny amounts (0.15 to 0.3 fluid ounces) via syringe or spoon every five minutes.
+Once they can keep liquids down without vomiting, you can slowly reintroduce formula.

 Giving 1-Year-Olds Pedialyte